SidShetye/HelloAvro/README.md

 Hello Avro
 =========

-A sample app showing how to use the awesome Apache Avro serializer.
+A sample app showing how to use the awesome Apache Avro serializer as well as the Avro RPC in action.
+The Avro RPC uses the Avro Serializer underneath but also allows quick and easy client side execution of server methods i.e. RPC.
+The RPC parameters are passed over the network as Avro serialized objects.

 To run this sample application